The Internet Couldn't Kill Brad Paisley, and That's a Good Thing

 Paisley, helpfully leaving room for you to Photshop in Cool J.

 The new one is Moonshine in the Trunk, released just one summer after Wheelhouse, the album "Accidental Racist" tanked.
 (Usually a Paisley set can fuel two year's worth of hits; only two Wheelhouse cuts cracked the top ten.)
-This go-round's first single, the cheerily innocuous "River Bank," incepts nothing -- instead, it feels like the perspective of all the party-hearty bro-country stars have wormed their way into Paisley's.
+This go-round's first single, the cheerily innocuous "River Bank," incepts nothing -- instead, it feels like the perspective of all those chart-topping party-hearty bro-country stars has wormed its way into Paisley's.

 Still, for all its bikinis and shuffling break beats, the song's appealingly his: The cornpone, punning chorus ("We're laughing all the way to the river bank"), the jaunty gee-tar hotdogging, that bizarre conviction that the backing vocals on a country-rock song should sound like "Holiday Road" from the Vacation movies.